ocbe-uio/pCRscore/README.md

 pip install git+https://github.com/ocbe-uio/pCRscore.git
 ```

+# Expected Input

+This package takes cell fractions, likly from spatial proteomics, scRNA seq or estimations using deconvolution methods and clinical out come (pCR vs RD- residual disease).
+It is possible to provide the cohort alongside these information, otherwise the code randomly assigns the rows to discovery and validation cohorts.

+# Expected Output
+For each cell type, a pCR score is assined and provided in csv file.
+Ucertanity values for these scores are also provided.

 # References

 Explainable Machine Learning Reveals the Role of the Breast Tumor Microenvironment in Neoadjuvant Chemotherapy Outcome